tylim88/FirelordJS/README.md

 FirelordJS is thoroughly tested, FirelordJS tests source code, built files and published package.

-Be the master of fire you always wanted to be.

 ## Trivial

 - The name Firelord is a reference to the [Firelord](https://avatar.fandom.com/wiki/Fire_Lord) of Avatar.